tutrinh/BASIC-Vue-Cheat-Sheet/README.md

 ## Scoped Slots
 Allows you to pass a `template` to the slod instead of passing a rendered element.
 It is called a `scoped` slot because although the template is rendered in the parent scope, it will have access to certain child data.
+Scoped slot is used when you want a `template` inside a slot to access `data from the child component` that renders the slot content.

 ```html
 /* child-component.vue */